-L-R: Dr. Dakuku Peterside presenting TheVOYAGE MAGAZINE, a publication of NIMASA, to the President General, Maritime Workers Union of Nigeria, Comrade Adewale Adeyanju, while the Executive Director Maritime Labour and Cabotage Service, Mr. Gambo Ahmed, looks on he President General of the Maritime Workers Union of Nigeria (MWUN), Comrade Adewale Adeyanju has commended the Management of the Nigerian Maritime Administration and Safety Agency (NIMASA) led by Dr. Dakuku Peterside for creating the platform for sustained labour stability in the entire maritime sector.
+L-R: Dr. Dakuku Peterside presenting TheVOYAGE MAGAZINE, a publication of NIMASA, to the President General, Maritime Workers Union of Nigeria, Comrade Adewale Adevanju, while the Executive Director Maritime Labour and Cabotage Service, Mr. Gambo Ahmed, looks on of the Maritime Workers Union of Nigeria (MWUN), Comrade Adewale Adevanju has commended the Management of the Nigerian Maritime Administration and Safety Agency (NIMASA) led by Dr. Dakuku Peterside for creating the platform for sustained labour stability in the entire maritime sector.